Some notable guitarists who play Malarino Guitars. We proudly recommend you listen and enjoy their music

 Luis D’agostino.
 Buenos Aires, Argentina.

 He is a virtuoso player whose styles span the spectrum from the flashiest of rock music to the most subtle and sensitive jazz interpretations, he participated in the Encore Program at the Los Angeles Musician Institute where he took advanced classes of improvisation and jazz harmony with Scott Henderson, Sid Jacobs, Bob Magnusson, Ron Schete among others and guitar legend Joe Diorio before becoming Director of the Yamaha School of Popular Music and endorsee of Yamaha Guitars for Argentina.
-When he lived in UK recorded one album as a band leader (“In Between”, Flat Five Records) and two albums with Pete Oxley (“The Play of Light” and “Double Singular” for 33 Records).
-Luis launched a new album in Argentina, “Ballads and Other Songs”Ricordi Music also has been published in Latin America his two books: Toco Solo and Improvisacion.
+When he lived in the UK, he recorded one album as a band leader (“In Between”, Flat Five Records) and two albums with Pete Oxley (“The Play of Light” and “Double Singular” for 33 Records).
+Luis launched a new album in Argentina, “Ballads and Other Songs”Ricordi Music.
+In Latin America, he has also has been published in Latin America published his two books: Toco Solo and Improvisacion.